wireapp/wire-docs/src/how-to/support/inspector.md

 * Return to your browser
     * Gather a screenshot of the request you selected, making sure the headers are readable.
 If needed, take separate shots of the request, and it's headers.
-	* Cather an HAR file from your network tab of your inspector (download icon for chrome, right click on a request and "Save All as HAR").
+	* Gather an HAR file from your network tab of your inspector (download icon for chrome, right click on a request and "Save All as HAR").
 Note that HAR files are sensitive.
 Hand this to no-one you do not trust with your password for 15 minutes, to allow your authentication credentials in the HAR file to expire.

 * Select the console tab in your inspector, and copy any content you see there, for wire.
     * right click anywhere, and save as (which saves all, not just the one you clicked on).